MitchLindsay/mitchlindsay.github.io/_posts/2015-01-01-portfolio-red-havoc.md

 Combat, unit building, and resource gathering are in the works.

-* Unit movement uses a pathfinding algorithm based on a combination of [Depth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) to determine which tiles a unit can move to, and the [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to determine the shortest path from the unit to its destination.
+* Unit movement uses a pathfinding algorithm based on a combination of [Breadth-First Search](https://en.wikipedia.org/wiki/Breadth-first_search) to determine which tiles a unit can move to, and the [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to determine the shortest path from the unit to its destination.